 checkio([ [ 0, 1, 2], [-1, 0, 1], [-2, -1, 0]]) == True checkio([ [ 0, 1, 2], [-1, 1, 1], [-2, -1, 0]]) == False checkio([ [ 0, 1, 2], [-1, 0, 1], [-3, -1, 0]]) == False

-How it is used: Skew-symmetric matrices can be useful for the cross product, an operation in mathematics used in the calculation of movement of forces.
-Matrixes are basis for the linear algebra and vector graphics.
+How it is used: Skew-symmetric matrices can be useful for the cross product, mathematical operations which are used for the calculation of force movements.
+Matrixes are the basis of linear algebra and vector graphics.

 Precondition: 0 < N < 5